 If you saw my last post about Mary Frances Handbags, you’ll know why I love her work so much!
-Everything is handmade, intricately beaded and therefor completely unique because no two are identical.
+Everything is handmade, intricately beaded, and therefore completely unique because no two are identical.
 Her elaborate designs feature motifs from the everyday like avocados, apples, and every manner of foods and drinks, shoes, flowers, and cars or cameras to Holiday themes like present boxes, candy canes, and everything under the sun.
 This time, I was given a gorgeous Taco Truck purse!
 Yes, it’s a Taco Truck (one side says “Hola”, and the other says “Tacos”)!
 I’m seriously so in love with this handbag, it’s not only completely unique, but it represents one of my favorite things to eat: tacos!
 I told you her work was unique.
 If you like carrying bags that stand out from the crown, you can explore her world here, and shop this look below.

 While in Mexico, I was also able to work with a brand called PrAna, which is a sustainable company that creates beautiful, quality clothing and workout wear for men and women.
-Many of their items are made from organic or recycled fabrics, which further reduces their impact on the environment.
-The white Kara skirt I’m wearing below is made from organic cotton, and it’s SO soft, plus it’s stretchy for the perfect fit (I would recommend sizing down on this one).
+Many of their items, like the PrAna skirt I’m wearing here (and here) are made from organic or recycled fabrics, which further reduces their impact on the environment.
+The white Kara skirt I’m wearing above is made from organic cotton, and it’s SO soft, plus it’s stretchy for the perfect fit (I would recommend sizing down on this one).
 It’s so important to me that I make good choices when I purchase clothing.
 Roughly 1/4 of what ends up in landfills is clothing, and every year the average American throws out 81 pounds of clothing each year – that’s horrifying!